mdigasbarro/sonic-city-portrait/README.md

 # sonic-city-portrait
-an operational model for an orchestra of improvisers using sonic-pi and samples of a city soundscape
+an operational model for an improvising orchestra using sonic-pi and samples of a city soundscape